andrescosta/jobico-cloud/README.md

 ### DNS

-The cluster deploys CoreDNS for internal DNS resolution and [k8s_gateway](https://github.com/ori-edge/k8s_gateway) for external DNS resolution.
+The script deploys CoreDNS for internal DNS resolution and [k8s_gateway](https://github.com/ori-edge/k8s_gateway) for external DNS resolution.
 It designates **jobico.local** as the primary domain for all subdomains corresponding to services that expose functionality externally.
+You can specify a different domain by using the **--domain** option with the **new** command.
 On local machines, you can configure the DNS server at **192.168.122.23** to handle all domains within jobico.local.
 One method to achieve this is by implementing Split DNS.
 Numerous tutorials are available [online](https://www.google.com/search?q=split+dns+linux) that can guide you through this setup.

 ### Certificate